Robinblad/MNTN/README.md

 # MNTN

-The one of the projects made within the framework of HTML/CSS course at Synergy University in 2023.
+One of the projects made within the framework of HTML/CSS course at Synergy University in 2023.

 The main purpose - to build the ready site from figma template using adaptive layout.